Energy-Lab-Pollution/twitter_search/README.md

 # Twitter Search

-The repository contains the code for searching users on Twitter based on a given type of account, searches for tweets relating to the type, gets the users, tweets, and then if needed, increases the number of users by collecting all the lists that the users are a part of.
-We call this latter process, 'snowballing'.
-The script can be run with or without the snowballing component.

-The processing and filtering scripts geo-locate the users, classify them based on relevance using a zero-shot model.
+The repository contains the code for searching users on Twitter based on a given type of account and location.
+The process searches for tweets related to the account type and location, extracts the users, and filters them based on relevance by using a zero-shot model.

 ## How to Use